StackVista/stackstate-docs/setup/agent/advanced-agent-configuration.md

             min_collection_interval: 120
 ```

-You can set these as part of the installation / upgrade of the StackState Agent when running in Kubernetes by specifying the `--values` argument:
+Specify the `values.yaml` file during installation / upgrade of the StackState Agent with the `--values` argument:

 ```bash
 helm upgrade --install \